Radiotherapy for bile duct cancer

 The radiotherapy room

 Radiotherapy machines are very big and could make you feel nervous when you see them for the first time.
-The machine might be fixed in one position or able to rotate around your body to give treatment from different directions.
+The machine might be fixed in one position.
+Or it might rotate around your body to give treatment from different directions.
 The machine doesn't touch you at any point.

 Before each treatment session